 app_store_subscription_renew (app only)

 The problem is most of the auto-tracked conversions are for apps only.
-Fortunately, Google Analytics 4 lets you mark any event as conversion.
+Fortunately, Google Analytics 4 lets you mark any event as a conversion.

-For instance, you can mark the event “file_download” as conversion.
+For instance, you can mark the event “file_download” as a conversion.
 It’s the simplest way to set conversions (your goals) for tracked events.